-In the context of communities of spiritual practice that are informed by the Mahayāna myth, it is not uncommon for some spiritual leaders to become identified with the Saviour archetype (either by themselves and by others, or by both), and it is also quite common to find these individuals gathering followers who ‘surrender themselves’ to that dubious religious leadership.
-The mythic, or archetypal, perspective on the yānas as overarching frames of reference in Buddhist tradition, which Subhuti invites us into, leads us to recognise the potential shadow side of this dynamic – a shadow side with the potential to produce the very opposite of the spiritual maturity that the Bodhisattva archetype in reality represents.
+In the context of communities of spiritual practice that are informed by the Mahayāna myth, it is not uncommon for some spiritual leaders to become identified with the Saviour archetype (either by their own self-delusion, or by the delusion of others, or more often by a combination of both), and of course it is also quite common to find such individuals gathering followers who ‘surrender themselves’ to that dubious religious leadership.
+The mythic, or archetypal, perspective on the yānas as overarching frames of reference in Buddhist tradition, which Dharmachari Subhuti invites us into, leads us to recognise the potential shadow side of this dynamic – a shadow side with the potential to produce the very opposite of the spiritual maturity that the Bodhisattva archetype in reality represents.

-All this may perhaps appear irrelevant to my central thesis in this article, which is that the Buddhist tradition offers us, in the three yānas, a nested series of perspectives on spiritual development, that can guide us in psychological safely through a deepening engagement with the Transcendental and with ten archetypal Buddhas that personify the component elements of embodied Consciousness.
+All this may perhaps appear irrelevant to my central thesis in this article, which is that the Buddhist tradition offers us, in the three yānas, a nested series of perspectives on spiritual development, that can guide us in psychological safely through a deepening engagement with the Transcendental and a deepening relationship with the ten archetypal Buddhas that personify the component elements of embodied Consciousness.
 What I am trying to point out however, is that the maintenance of that psychological safety on our spiritual path, requires that we are aware of the possible dangers that we might meet if we lack discernment in our relationship to those who claim spiritual authority – so I need to say even more about the possible shadow of the Mahayāna for the Westerner.
-The surrender in the ‘self-surrender’ myth of the Mahayāna is a surrender of the egoic kleshas that give the self-illusion its momentum – and not a surrender of our discernment, self-responsibility and psychological common-sense, to any other individual, or group, or to the tradition as a whole.
-The Buddha himself imparted this same warning, in the Kalamā Sutta.
+The surrender in the ‘self-surrender’ myth of the Mahayāna is a surrender of the egoic kleshas that give the self-illusion its momentum – and not a surrender of our discernment, self-responsibility and psychological common-sense, to any other individual, or group, or to the spiritual tradition of Buddhism as a whole.
+As most Buddhists know, the Buddha himself imparted this same warning very strongly, in the Kalamā Sutta.

-It is helpful to acknowledge that those who find themselves drawn to communities of spiritual practice are often psychologically wounded in some way – they have a keen sense of dukkha (suffering; unsatisfactoriness) and are looking for ways to manage, and ultimately heal, their existential distress.
-In the language of psychotherapy we can say that they are often narcissistically wounded – in the sense that they have defensive psychological parts that carry the trauma of the lack of the specific psychological support that they needed on order to fully evolve their sense of personhood beyond the very early childhood stage that Sigmund Freud and psychoanalysis tradition called ‘primary narcissism’.
-If we are truly wise in the Western context, we can practice with a sensitivity to these extremely common psychological realities, and can over time heal this sort of trauma in ourselves through spiritual practice.
-This sort of psychological sophistication is not always available in the Buddhist context however, and in any case the healing of these patterns can take time.
+It is helpful to acknowledge that Westerners who find themselves drawn to Buddhist communities of practice are often psychologically wounded in some way.
+They have a keen sense of dukkha (suffering; unsatisfactoriness) and are looking for ways to manage, and ultimately heal, their existential distress – so they are very genuine in their initial response to Buddhism, but they often have complicated defences against the trauma in their past.
+In the language of psychotherapy we can say that they often arrive narcissistically wounded – in the sense that they have defensive psychological parts that carry the trauma of the lack of the specific psychological supports that they needed during their childhood on order to fully evolve their sense of personhood beyond the very early stage that Sigmund Freud and psychoanalysis tradition called ‘primary narcissism’.
+If we are truly wise in the Western context, we need to practice with a degree of sensitivity to these extremely common psychological realities – a sensitivity that can facilitate over time the healing of this sort of trauma through spiritual practice.
+This sort of psychological sophistication is not always available in the Buddhist context however, and in any case the healing of these patterns can take a long time.

-So, we often have wounded individuals in positions of leadership and wounded individuals following them.
+So, we often have psychologically wounded individuals in positions of leadership and psychologically wounded individuals following them.
 Indeed we may find ourselves with a whole hierarchy of practitioners within the sangha, who are not yet functioning as individuals, but rather are functioning out of compensatory egoic identities.
 As I have tried to explain above, the Mahayāna provides ideal compensatory egoic identities for those with feelings of inferiority.
 There is always the potential for those in leadership roles to be seen as wise even when they are not, and opportunities for those who are surrendering to that ‘wise’ leadership to gain status from their proximity to the celebrity of those leaders.
-Buddhist teachers are not always aware of the extent of the spiritual authority that they carry – irrespective of their actual experience and level of wisdom or psychological intelligence.
-And it is very easy for them to abuse that authority – to fail to match that authority with the high level of ethics, care, and responsibility that should go with it.
+Buddhist teachers are not always aware of the extent of the spiritual authority that they carry – irrespective of their actual experience, or the level of their wisdom or psychological intelligence.
+And it is very easy for them to fall into an abuse that authority – to fail to match that authority with the high level of ethics, care, and responsibility that should go with it.

 It is easy to see how very easily the spiritual hierarchy becomes a folie a deux, or co-dependancy, in which both the leader and the followers find themselves going deeper into a psychological entanglement – a spell that is broken only by a dramatic crisis that reveals the whole dysfunction.
 Those in leadership roles will often become increasingly self-deceiving and grandiose in their identification with the Wise Saviour, even though they are triggered into childish rages at the slightest criticism, or are actually behaving in an increasingly paranoid and irrational way.

 The Buddha’s sublime anattā (no-self) teaching can seriously compound the narcissistic leader’s insensitivity.
-Such an individual can find themselves seized by the idea that ‘the means justify the ends’, and that the individual needs of the followers are of no consequence within the cosmic or global scale of the vision.
+Such an individual can find themselves seized by the idea that ‘the means justify the ends’, and justifying this by the idea the individual needs of their followers are of no consequence within the cosmic or global scale of the vision.
 His closest followers and fellow leaders close ranks, also participating in the inflation and grandiosity – while the foot-soldiers lower down the hierarchy are seized by a delusional sense of the nobility of their self-surrender and self-sacrifice.

 The great tragedy of this possible dysfunctional scenario, in the context of Mahayana Buddhism, is that many of the followers are extremely genuine in their generosity towards the world, and in their commitment to the community and to their practice; but as they start to recognise the shadow dynamics, the energetic residue of their narcissistic wounding remains – both their original wounding and the subsequent accumulated trauma from participating is such a dysfunctional spiritual hierarchy.
 This recognition of betrayal and self-betrayal is extremely painful, and the associated grief and rage can often be almost impossible to process.
 Not surprisingly, such people then feel a need to turn on their previously idealised spiritual leaders and tear them down.
 The emotional connection with the spiritual tradition, which they had previously embraced as their life path, is broken.

 It is essential then, that we are aware of, and vigilant for, this psychological phenomenon of inflation in the context of the Mahayāna, because it can be so destructive of our ethical discernment, and has the potential to do so much harm.
 If we are naive to its effects, the most idealistic person can become an arrogant monster – harshly judgemental, deeply unaware of their own failings, and very much prone to projection.
-Projection being the psychological tendency to see faults in others that are manifesting strongly, but unconsciously, in ourselves.
+By projection, I mean the psychological tendency to see faults in others that are manifesting unconsciously in ourselves – an essential psychological idea.
 I have touched on this important theme in several previous articles.
 Although, the wisdom of the Buddhist tradition tells us that we need Sangha – spiritual friendship and community – on the path of transformation, the Buddha told us (in his discourse to the Kalamas, which I alluded to above) that we must test, in our own experience, the truth of anything that we hear from those who claim to have knowledge and wisdom, and must even be prepared to make the journey alone if we have to.

 The ‘Self-Discovery’ Approach – Vajrayāna

 The conceptualisation of the Mahayāna as a ‘self-surrender’ myth requires that we fully understand what is being surrendered.
-It is perhaps helpful to understand the Mahayāna as facilitating a psychological transition to a recognition of the extent to which our practice requires a balance of self-power and other-power – the Hinayāna ‘self-development’ myth representing a ‘self-power’ attitude, and the Mahayāna ‘self-surrender’ myth representing the cultivation of a devotional-receptive relationship to powers beyond the egoic mind.
+It is perhaps helpful to understand the Mahayāna as facilitating a devotional-receptive psychological transition.
+We need recognise the extent to which our practice requires a balance of self-power and other-power – the Hinayāna ‘self-development’ myth representing a ‘self-power’ attitude, and the Mahayāna ‘self-surrender’ myth representing the cultivation of a devotional-receptive relationship to powers beyond the egoic mind.